Jose Estella: Ang Maya

 Composed in 1905, it was a piece from Estella's zarzuela, "Filipinas para los Filipinos" with Severino Reyes as librettist.
 Estella's "Filipinas para los Filipinos" was a satire made by the composer as a reaction to an American Congress bill banning American women from marrying Filipino men.
 Maria Carpena, one of the first recording artist in the Philippines, sung "Ang Maya" under the American label Victor Records issued around 1908 and 1909.

 La Tagala

 Originally composed in 1898, the waltz is a collection of Filipino folk songs such as Balitaw, Hele hele, Kundiman, Kumintang, etc. It was dedicated to the Tobacco Company Germinal.
 One of its notable performance was on a concert night of November 1899.
 His La Tagala, along with his other works, were preserved in the United States' Library of Congress.

 Filipinas Symphony (1928)

 Jose Estella's Filipinas Symphony is the first Filipino Symphony by modern scholarly consensus.
 It was composed in 1928 prior to Francisco Santiago's Taga-ilog Symphony.
-Although not much was known about the information of the piece, according to sources, a movement of the symphony was based on the Filipino folk song "Balitaw" meanwhile the Slow Movement (Adagio) was based on another folk song "Kumintang".
 Some parts of the symphony were lost during World War II.